Hawks fire Pierce as coach following disappointing start - WTMJ

 Injuries to Bogdanovic and others have prevented Pierce from having a healthy roster, however.

-The Hawks’ progress also has been hurt by the loss of emerging star De’Andre Hunter to knee surgery.
+Perhaps most disrupting to the Hawks’ progress was the loss of emerging star De’Andre Hunter to knee surgery.
+Hunter, who had emerged as a scoring complement to Young and Collins, has missed 16 games.

+The injuries were not enough to overcome management’s disappointment with the slow start.
+This was supposed to be the season the Hawks’ return to the playoffs, and Pierce acknowledged before the season it is time to win.

+The start to this season followed Atlanta’s 20-47 record last season which provided no proof of improvement.
+The Hawks finished in a virtual tie for last in the Eastern Conference, percentage points ahead of Cleveland.

 Pierce, hired in 2018, was 63-120 (.344) with the Hawks, missing the playoffs in each of his two completed seasons.